Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 Look at `useD3.js`.
 Notice that the dependency array mentioned above is included as the last parameter to `useEffect`.
 This causes `useEffect` callback, its first parameter, to run again when one of the values in the array changes.

-Read more about `useEffec` and the dependency array here:
+Read more about `useEffect` and the dependency array here:
 - https://react.dev/reference/react/useEffect#specifying-reactive-dependencies

 In this case we have an array of data.
 Comparing two arrays is problematic.
 Arrays are stored as references.
 Comparing the same reference will always be true even if the values change.
-Comparing different refernces will always be false, even if that contain the same values!
+Comparing different references will always be false, even if that contain the same values!
 To solve this conundrum you can convert the array to a string, with `JSON.stringify()`.
-Using this method you will comparing strings!
+Using this method you will be comparing strings!

 ## Using the BarChart Component